HA4ever37/D1Mini_OLED_MQTT/README.md

 Features:
 * Wifi Manager to scan and connect to your wifi (no need for hard coded credentials)
 * Ability to Subscribe and Publish MQTT messages
+* Smart autoconnect when disconnected or couldn't find saved WiFi AP
-* Ability to print messages on screen and accept commands from an MQTT subscribed topic
+* Ability to print animated messages on screen and accept commands from an MQTT subscribed topic
-* Active http server to show debugging messages instead of using Serial monitor
+* Active http server to show debugging messages and MQTT messages instead of using Serial monitor
+* Various usfull contol commands (led control, change font size, etc)
-* SPIFFS read/write abitily so you can upload files to your ESP8266 easily
+* SPIFFS read/write abitily so you can upload HTML files to your ESP8266 easily
 * Compressed gzip HTML files to save space
-* DNS Server for easy initial setup
+* DNS Server for easy initial setup from your pc or phone
 * SSDP Server so your ESP8266 can be seen as wifi device when connected to your home/office wifi network